Maxython/TOWFM/README.md

 # TOWFM

 ## What is TOWFM?
-TOWFM is a flexible and convenient Python module for creating various data in the form of a tree.
+TOWFM is a flexible and convenient Python module for creating various tree data structures.

 ## Installing TOWFM
 The module supports the latest python version (3.9).